 A taste and feeling was etched into his noggin there and then.
 He realised everyone needed to have that same weird/amazing feeling, and he would not stop until he had spread the churros love to everyone in the country!

-Founder Hugo Tracey has now developed a fantastic churros-loving team that as the name ‘Los Churros Amigos’ suggests; are not just staff but also great friends.
+Founder Hugo Tracey has now developed a fantastic churros-loving team that as the name ‘Los Churros Amigos’ suggests; are not just colleagues but also great friends.
 We love what we sell and we love what we do, so service always comes with a smile!
 You’d be crazy not to love working with a big pot of melted chocolate at the biggest festivals, right?

 As the hunger for churros has grown, so have we.
 From Glastonbury to Wembley, on to the Alps and even India, you name it we’ve been there!

 Los Churros Amigos now has 8 separate churros shacks, all wonderfully crafted out of reclaimed wood from a collapsed barn on Hugo’s Mum’s farm.
 This authentic quality is something we really pride ourselves on, especially when it comes to making our churros.

 A visit to one of our churros stalls promises great taste, big smiles and a very happy tummy.

 But be warned, you may get addicted!

 Be sure to sniff us out at your next event this year, or our first permanent home on the roof terrace of Westgate Oxford.

 Imagine if his wife had been early…Check out the blog

 What are churros?

 For those of you unfortunate enough not to know what Churros are, let us explain!

 Churros are eaten with a thick chocolate sauce (which to our mind is generally pretty foul tasting and hence why we use melted Belgian chocolate sauce) at any time of day throughout Spanish and Latino countries and are becoming increasingly popular across Europe, the States and the Far East.
 We’re doing our best to bring the UK up to scratch with the rest of the world!